 11

-Adult, Age of Onset, Case-Control Studies, Child, Child, Preschool, Cohort Studies, Female, Genes, Recessive, Genetic Predisposition to Disease, Genetic Variation, Humans, Infant, Infant, Newborn, Inflammatory Bowel Diseases, Loss of Function Mutation, Male, Mosaicism, Multifactorial Inheritance, Mutation, NADPH Oxidase 2, Pedigree, Primary Immunodeficiency Diseases, Risk Factors, Whole Exome Sequencing
+Adult, Age of Onset, Case-Control Studies, Child, Child, Preschool, Cohort Studies, Female, Genes, Recessive, Genetic Predisposition to Disease, Genetic Variation, Humans, Infant, Infant, Newborn, Inflammatory Bowel Diseases, Loss of Function Mutation, Male, Mosaicism, Multifactorial Inheritance, Mutation, NADPH Oxidase 2, Pedigree, Primary Immunodeficiency Diseases, Risk Factors, Exome Sequencing